johnmanny/imagemanip/README.md

 written throughout the 2018 spring term of UO's C++ class.

 ## Description:
-This program features exception handling and a highly hierarchical, inheritance-based OOP design for inputing a PNM image file, performing manipulations, and outputting a PNM image file.
+This program features exception handling, demand-driven execution, and a highly hierarchical, inheritance-based, OOP design for inputing a PNM image files, performing manipulations, and outputting a PNM image file.

 ## Instructions: